praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/IntentClassifiersApi.md

 Delete training samples.

 Delete the training samples of the named intent classifier.
+Returns the deleted samples.

 ### Example
 ```python